acharyadarshan/acharyadarshan.github.io/README.md

 ### The post layout (`src/_includes/post.njk`)

 Blog posts use a two-level chain: **post.njk → base.njk**.
 The post layout adds the post title, date, read time, and navigation links around the blog content, then the whole thing gets injected into base.njk.

+### The paper layout (`src/_includes/paper.njk`)

+Individual paper pages use the same two-level chain: **paper.njk → base.njk**.
+The paper layout displays the paper title, week range, and a back link to the papers listing.
+MathJax is loaded automatically.

+### The topic layout (`src/_includes/topic.njk`)

+Individual topic pages follow the same pattern: **topic.njk → base.njk**.
+Shows the topic title, category, and a back link to the topics listing.
+MathJax is loaded automatically.

 ### Frontmatter